4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 I hope your inner mean girl is kinder.
 In case she’s not, here are 4 practical reminders about how to forgive yourself for not creating what you think is, perfect marketing content.

-4 Anti-Perfection Content Reminders
+4 Anti-Perfection Growth Mindset Reminders

 #1) Your marketing, your content isn’t about you